NCItech/Wordpress/README.md

 # Wordpress

-In this repository we have placed, and will continue to place, material that we created as we worked on existing wordpress sites and made new ones.
-This spans from plugin development to image formatting to more general how to's!
+This repository contains material that Newcomb Institute's Digital Research Team created as we work on existing WordPress sites and made new ones.
+This spans from plugin development, image formatting, and general how-to's on WordPress development.